Freezing-In Gravitational Waves: Gravitational wave spectrum

 \Fig{GW_spectrum} (left) shows a scenario where the maximum temperature is set to $\Tmax/\Mp=10^{-3}$.
-In this case the single graviton production contribution $\Ott$ dominates over the graviton pair production $\Ozf$ contribution.
-The total spectrum has therefore mostly the form of the single graviton production spectrum, with the largest deviation from it at $k/T>1$.
+In this case the single graviton production contribution dominates over the graviton pair production contribution.
+The total spectrum has therefore mostly the form of the single graviton production spectrum.

-In \Fig{GW_spectrum} (right) we show a scenario with $\Tmax/\Mp=10^{-2}$.
-Note that the chosen maximum temperature is still consistent with the equilibrium condition for the scalar fields, i.e. $\lambda^2\gtrsim T/\Mp$.
-In the case at hand both contributions are parametrically equally important and around the peak frequency the $\Ozf$ contribution is even substantially larger than the $\Ott$ contribution.
-This can be seen explicitly from \Eq{OmegaGWToday_expansion} by comparing the $\Ott$ and $\Ozf$ contributions in the parentheses.
-As an order of magnitude estimate, we find that the contribution from graviton pair production processes are equally important or even larger than the contribution from the single graviton production processes if $10 \,\Tmax/\Mp \gtrsim \lambda$.
+\Fig{GW_spectrum} (right) shows the GW spectrum for a slightly larger maximum temperature, $\Tmax/\Mp=10^{-2}$, which requires a non inflationary scenario.
+Note that the chosen maximum temperature is consistent with the equilibrium condition for the scalar fields, i.e. $\lambda^2\gtrsim T/\Mp$.
+In the case at hand both contributions are parametrically equally important and around the peak frequency the graviton pair production contribution is even substantially larger than the single graviton production contribution.
+This can be seen explicitly from \Eq{OmegaGWToday_expansion} by comparing the two terms in the second line.
+The first term corresponds to single graviton production processes, while the second one describes the contribution due to graviton pair production.
+Comparing both terms we find as an order of magnitude estimate, that the contribution from graviton pair production processes are equally important or even larger than the contribution from the single graviton production processes if $10 \,\Tmax/\Mp \gtrsim \lambda$.
 Therefore, the relevance of the graviton pair production processes depends crucially on the size of the coupling and the maximum temperature.
-The contributions from the $\Ott$ and $\Ozf$ peak at slightly different frequencies and have a distinct functional form.
-As a result, the total spectrum takes a very characteristic form that is substantially different from the single graviton production spectrum, i.e. an approximate black body spectrum.
-Note that a maximum temperature larger than $\Tmax/\Mp=10^{-3}$ would require a non-inflationary scenario.
-The maximum of the CGMB spectrum has an upper bound $h_0^2\OmGW\lesssim 10^{-6}$~\cite{Ringwald:2020ist}, which is coming from dark radiation constraints.
-Both scenarios that are shown in \Fig{GW_spectrum} do not saturate this bound and are therefore not excluded.
+The GW spectra associated with single graviton and graviton pair production processes peak at slightly different frequencies and have a distinct functional form.
+As a result, the total spectrum takes a very characteristic form that is substantially different from the single graviton production spectrum, i.e., an approximate black body spectrum.

-Quantum gravity effects arise at the order $\Otf$ and would be --- even in the scenario where the temperature is as high as $\Tmax/\Mp=10^{-2}$ --- small corrections to the total GW spectrum.